-All samples tested, including reference DNA samples, should be derived from the same tissue type, handled using the same procedure, and prepared using the same DNA extraction method when possible.
+Extracted DNA, which includes DNA derived from paraffin-embedded tissues, free from impurities known to affect MLPA reactions.
 For more information please refer to the section on DNA sample treatment found in the MLPA General Protocol.
 More information on the use of FFPE tissue samples for MLPA can be found in Atanesyan et al. (2017).